Health care, but not as you know it

 The Board is responsible for setting the strategic direction, establishing effective governance, evaluating performance and assuring financial sustainability for the business.

 Directors govern the NHC on behalf of the Members.
-All Directors must comply with basic legal requirements under the ACT Cooperatives Act 2002 which specifies four main duties for Directors with a number of other areas of key responsibility that include a duty to act in good faith and honesty, act with care and diligence, avoid a conflict of interest, not to abuse a corporate opportunity or misuse information, and not to trade while insolvent.
+All Directors must comply with basic legal requirements under the Co-operatives National Law (ACT) Act 2017 which specifies four main duties for Directors with a number of other areas of key responsibility that include a duty to act in good faith and honesty, act with care and diligence, avoid a conflict of interest, not to abuse a corporate opportunity or misuse information, and not to trade while insolvent.

 Information on the election of directors and the nominations process is available here.